microsoft/PubSec-Info-Assistant/README.md

 ### About Data Collection

-Data collection by the software in this repository is used by Microsoft solely to help justify the efforts of the teams who build and maintain this copilot template for our customers.
+Data collection by the software in this repository is used by Microsoft solely to help justify the efforts of the teams who build and maintain this agent template for our customers.
 It is your choice to leave this enabled, or to disable data collection.

 Data collection is implemented by the presence of a tracking GUID in the environment variables at deployment time.
 The GUID is associated with each Azure resource deployed by the installation scripts.
 This GUID is used by Microsoft to track the Azure consumption this open source solution generates.